imLuckii/SmoothPearl/README.md

 ## Contribution

 I appreciate your interest in contributing to SmoothPearl.
 However, I'll not be merging pull requests.
+Feel free to leave a suggestion.